cxMoonGlade/qcbm-ansatz-benchmark/README.md

 ## Notes

-* The notebooks are designed for flexible experimentation with different ansatz types.
+* The notebooks and sripts are designed for flexible experimentation with different ansatz types.
 * Please ensure that all required dependencies are installed as specified in your environment.
+* Please ensure that your BIOS `secure_boot` mode is `disabled`